Health Insurance Portability and Accountability Act: Title IV: Application and enforcement of group health insurance requirements

-Title IV specifies conditions for group health plans regarding coverage of persons with pre-existing conditions, and modifies continuation of coverage requirements.
+Title IV specifies conditions for group health plans regarding coverage of persons with preexisting conditions, and modifies continuation of coverage requirements.
 It also clarifies continuation coverage requirements and includes COBRA clarification.

 Title V: Revenue offset governing tax deductions for employers

-Title V includes provisions related to company-owned life insurance for employers providing company-owned life insurance premiums, prohibiting the tax-deduction of interest on life insurance loans, company endowments, or contracts related to the company.
+Title V includes provisions related to company-owned life insurance for employers providing company-owned life insurance premiums, prohibiting the tax deduction of interest on life insurance loans, company endowments, or contracts related to the company.
 It also repeals the financial institution rule to interest allocation rules.
-Finally, it amends provisions of law relating to people who give up United States citizenship or permanent residence, expanding the expatriation tax to be assessed against those deemed to be giving up their U.S. status for tax reasons, and making ex-citizens' names part of the public record through the creation of the Quarterly Publication of Individuals Who Have Chosen to Expatriate.
+Finally, it amends provisions of law relating to people who give up United States citizenship or permanent residence, expanding the expatriation tax to be assessed against those deemed to be giving up their U.S. status for tax reasons and making ex-citizens' names part of the public record through the creation of the Quarterly Publication of Individuals Who Have Chosen to Expatriate.

 Effects on research and clinical care

-The enactment of the Privacy and Security Rules has caused major changes in the way physicians and medical centers operate.
+The enactment of the Privacy and Security Rules caused major changes to how physicians and medical centers operate.
 The complex legalities and potentially stiff penalties associated with HIPAA, as well as the increase in paperwork and the cost of its implementation, were causes for concern among physicians and medical centers.
 An August 2006 article in the journal Annals of Internal Medicine detailed some such concerns over the implementation and effects of HIPAA.

 Effects on research

 HIPAA restrictions on researchers have affected their ability to perform retrospective, chart-based research as well as their ability to prospectively evaluate patients by contacting them for follow-up.
 A study from the University of Michigan demonstrated that implementation of the HIPAA Privacy rule resulted in a drop from 96% to 34% in the proportion of follow-up surveys completed by study patients being followed after a heart attack.
 Another study, detailing the effects of HIPAA on recruitment for a study on cancer prevention, demonstrated that HIPAA-mandated changes led to a 73% decrease in patient accrual, a tripling of time spent recruiting patients, and a tripling of mean recruitment costs.

-In addition, informed consent forms for research studies now are required to include extensive detail on how the participant's protected health information will be kept private.
-While such information is important, the addition of a lengthy, legalistic section on privacy may make these already complex documents even less user-friendly for patients who are asked to read and sign them.
+Under HIPAA, informed consent forms for research studies must document how protected health information will be kept private, potentially increasing barriers to participation.

-These data suggest that the HIPAA privacy rule, as currently implemented, may be having negative impacts on the cost and quality of medical research.
+These data suggest that HIPAA privacy rules may have negative effects on the cost and quality of medical research.
 Dr. Kim Eagle, professor of internal medicine at the University of Michigan, was quoted in the Annals article as saying, "Privacy is important, but research is also important for improving care.
 We hope that we will figure this out and do it right."